title image

 Following recent attribution of works previously believed to have been manufactured by Roth Keramik, it would seem that, at least from 1967 (with their 'Capri' glaze), Marei produced an outstanding (perhaps the best) range of lava glazes.
 For this reason they feature prominently in the exhibition — alongside Roth, Fohr, Jopeko, Scheurich, and others — with over fourteen vases.

-ROTH AND MAREI COMPARED The distinctive approach of Roth Keramik could be summarized as follows:
+The distinctive approach of Roth Keramik could be summarized as follows:

 Take a vase of simple, timeless form (preferably with a handle), apply a coat of bright, colorful glaze (red, orange, yellow); next, apply a layer of clear shiny glaze; then a thick matt black volcanic glaze to the top of the vase (allowing it to run on the neck but not lower than the shoulder), to emphasize the contrast between bright, shiny color and thick matt lava textures.